Focus43/Concrete5-Pagoda/README.md

 * port: `3307`

 If something else was running on port 3307 when you ran `vagrant up`, Vagrant will bind to the next available port, similar to how it handles :8080 (see above).

+#### SSL Stuff ####

+The VM comes with a self-signed certificate for testing SSL during development.
+As it's a self-signed certificate, your browser will (almost definitely) show security warnings.
+Just click proceed.
+To eliminate the warning, you should add the certificate to your system's trusted certificate chain.
+If you're on chrome, the only way to make the `https://` connection marker in the URL bar green is to setup an alias in your system's `hosts` file (the alias must include a `.`).

+On OSX, from terminal:

+* `$ sudo nano /etc/hosts`
+* Add a line with `127.0.0.1     lo.cal`
+* Test in your browser by first visiting the `http://lo.cal:8080` (or whatever port the VM is running on)
+* Next, try to visit it via https: `https://lo.cal:4433` (again, when you start the VM, Vagrant will show which port 443 is forwarded to - usually it'll be 4433).

+** Deploying w/ SSL to Pagodabox **

+This repo comes pre-configured with an [.htaccess](https://github.com/Focus43/concrete5/blob/pagoda/web/.htaccess) file, to enable Pretty URLs by default (as well as a whole bunch of static asset caching optimizations).
+It also includes settings for forcing HTTPS connections either sitewide, or when accessing the dashboard (commented out).
+When you want to deploy a site with SSL, simply uncomment the appropriate lines.

 ## To Do ##